Privacy Policy

 - We do not transfer extension data to ad networks, data brokers, or audience marketplaces.

 The extension uses host permissions, scripting, declarative network request rules, storage, tab access, and related browser APIs for product functions that users expect from an ad blocker.
-These permissions support blocking network requests, hiding page elements, applying per-site preferences, showing current-page statistics, syncing YouTube settings to YouTube tabs, and running AI privacy protection only where enabled.
+These permissions support blocking network requests, hiding page elements, applying per-site preferences, showing current-page statistics, and syncing YouTube settings to YouTube tabs.

 Smart Adblocker does not use Chrome Web Store user data for unrelated advertising products.
-We do not transfer extension-derived browsing data to data brokers or audience marketplaces, and we do not use AI chat prompts or responses to train foundation models.
+We do not transfer extension-derived browsing data to data brokers or audience marketplaces.
 If platform rules require stricter language than this policy, Smart Adblocker intends to follow the stricter platform rule for the extension.

 12. Changes to This Policy